-Islands In The Stream (US #1 – the biggest country hit of all time for Kenny Rogers & Dolly Parton – from Eyes That See In The Dark)
+Islands In The Stream (1983, a US #1 for Kenny Rogers & Dolly Parton – from Eyes That See In The Dark)

-Rest Your Love On Me (US country #1 for Conway Twitty, written at the height of the disco era)
+Rest Your Love On Me (1978, later a US country #1 for Conway Twitty, written at the height of the disco era)

-Don’t Forget To Remember (UK#2 from the Cucumber Castle album)
+Don’t Forget To Remember (1969, a UK#2 from the Cucumber Castle album)

-Sweetheart (UK top 30 hit for Englebert Humperdinck, originally from Cucumber Castle)
+Sweetheart (1969, later a UK top 30 hit for Englebert Humperdinck, originally from Cucumber Castle)

-Come Home Johnny Bride (a dark horse of a song from a dark horse of an album, 1973’s Life In A Tin Can)
+Come Home Johnny Bride (1973, a dark horse of a song from an under-appreciated album, Life In A Tin Can)

-Marley Purt Drive (my standout song from the stunningly eclectic Odessa from 1969 – inspired by The Band)
+Marley Purt Drive (1969, my standout song from the stunning and eclectic Odessa – inspired by The Band)

-Give Your Best (pure country & western, so much so few casual Bee Gees fans can pick this as the Gibbs – also from Odessa)
+Give Your Best (1969, pure country & western, so much so few casual Bee Gees fans can pick this as the Gibbs – also from Odessa)

-Buried Treasure (featuring the Gatlin Brothers, this is another standout from the Kenny Rogers album Eyes That See In The Dark)
+Buried Treasure (1983, recorded by Kennry Rogers with backgrounds from the Gatlin Brothers, this is another standout from Eyes That See In The Dark)

-South Dakota Morning (a gentle country ballad with a sweet melody, from Life In A Tin Can)
+South Dakota Morning (1973, a gentle country ballad with a sweet melody, from Life In A Tin Can)

-Come On Over (US top 30 hit for Olivia Newton-John, originally hidden on the blockbuster Main Course album that introduced Jive Talkin’ to the world)
+Come On Over (1975, later a US top 30 hit for Olivia Newton-John, originally hidden on the blockbuster Main Course album that introduced Jive Talkin’ and Nights On Broadway to the world)